GatoGraphQLForWordPress/gatographql-dist/readme.txt

 16. The Recipes section contains example queries ready to copy/paste and use

 == Changelog ==

+= 1.0.13 =
+* Fixed passing dynamic variables 2 levels down
+* Fixed not opening link in modal window when current page is in a modal window
+* Fixed the newsletter form "action" attribute
+* Added scalar type `AnyScalar`
+* Added documentation for new field `_arrayGenerateAllCombinationsOfItems` from the "Helper Function Collection" extension

 = 1.0.12 =
 * Adapted the plugin following the assessment by the WordPress Plugin Review team.